sklintyg/frontend/README.md

    - Open terminal in `sklintyg/webcert/`
    - Run command `gradlew appRun` (or `./gradlew appRun` in Git Bash)
 5. Run the app in the development mode.
 React will hot-reload changes made in the app as well as in common.
-   - Start webcert in development: `yarn workspace @frontend/webcert start`
+   - Start webcert in development: `yarn dev`
 6. Navigate to Webcert-frontend in a chromium-browser: https://wc2.wc.localtest.me/welcome

 ## OpenShift Build Pipeline